-The MGA works closely with nearly 400 golf clubs as part of its Club Services program.
+The MGA works closely with more than 360 golf clubs as part of its Club Services program.
 Our club membership comprises public, municipal, semi-private, private and non-real estate facilities located across the Bay State.

 Membership with the MGA includes a myriad of club-level benefits including the following:

 The MGA provides each club with the software needed to run the GHIN Handicap Program (see links to the right).
 The comprehensive program allows Member Clubs to properly and efficiently manage the handicap indices of its members.
 The MGA does not charge its Member Clubs for junior GHIN Handicap fees and it offers complimentary scorecards, labels, DYMO printers, etc.

 As part of its member services package, the MGA rates Member Club courses in accordance with the United States Golf Association (USGA) Course and Slope Rating System.
 The USGA requires that all new golf courses be rated every three years for a period of nine years and then every 7-10 years thereafter.